home-assistant/home-assistant.io/source/_integrations/yeelight.markdown

 ha_domain: yeelight
 ---

 The `yeelight` integration allows you to control your Yeelight Wi-Fi bulbs with Home Assistant.
-There are two possible methods for configuration of the Yeelight: Manual or Automatic.

 There is currently support for the following device types within Home Assistant: